We have information you must know before you buy the Pathfinder.

+It's a style that impresses the eyes without adding confusion.
 Interior room is typical of a mid-size SUV, with legroom diminishing as you head rearward.

 Front seats provide support and a good view all around, though a few may complain about the thick pillar just behind the driver's door.
 A tilt steering wheel complements adjustable pedals for a wide range of driver positions and sizes.
 Steering column stalks are nicely positioned and damped and logically laid out.